joshbeard/resume/README.md

 ## Summary

-DevOps engineering manager combining technical depth with team leadership.
-I drive platform strategy while staying hands-on with internal tools, CI/CD systems, and automation that scale teams and maintain governance.
-Open-source contributor with expertise in Go, AWS, and infrastructure as code.
+Engineering manager and hands-on platform engineer with 15+ years building the systems that let development teams ship faster and safer.
+I own platform strategy while staying close to the work - designing CI/CD architecture, building internal tools in Go, and establishing governance that scales without becoming bureaucracy.
+Known for turning fragmented toolchains into coherent platforms and for growing engineers who can own their own infrastructure.

 ## Experience